 How To Plan For Small Business Succession

 More than 90% of business in the United States are family owned, but less than a third will survive in to the following generation.
-With the prevalence of small and medium sized business, the intricacies of business succession planning must be considered as a part of your plan.
+With the prevalence of small and medium sized business, the intricacies of business succession must be considered as a part of your retirement plan.
 Preoccupied with 401Ks and SEP-IRAs the idea of business succession after retirement is often looked over- but it is an egregious mistake to overlook the transfer of your business if you are seeking to retire in the near future.
 Ideally after your business has surpassed the start up phase, a business succession plan should be put in to place.
 Failing to implement a business succession plan could mean the loss of your business after your passing or following your retirement.A solid business succession plan helps to:

 • Stabilize the business during and after its transfer